Bashanosaurus

 Bashanosaurus (meaning "Bashan lizard") is an extinct genus of stegosaurian dinosaur from the Middle Jurassic (Bathonian age) Shaximiao Formation of Yunyang County, China.
 The genus contains a single species, Bashanosaurus primitivus, known from incomplete skeletons belonging to three individuals.
-It is one of the basalmost stegosaurs, as well as one of the oldest known stegosaurs, along with Adratiklit, Isaberrysaura, and Thyreosaurus.
+It is one of the basal most stegosaurs, as well as one of the oldest known stegosaurs, along with Adratiklit, Isaberrysaura, and Thyreosaurus.

 Discovery and naming

 In 2016, a quarry of dinosaur fossils representing outcrops of the lower Shaximiao Formation was found in Laojun Village of Pu'an Township in Yunyang County, Chongqing Municipality, China.
 The Bashanosaurus fossil material was among the bones found in the outcrops, consisting of three specimens collected from the same horizon.

 The holotype specimen, CLGPR V00006-1, includes one dorsal and two caudal vertebrae, the right scapulocoracoid, a partial left hindlimb (femur, tibia, fibula, and a metatarsal), several fragmentary ribs, and three dermal armor pieces (two plates and one spine).
 A second specimen was referred, CLGPR V00006-2, consisting of five dorsal vertebrae, the right tibia and fibula, partial ribs, and an incomplete dermal plate.
 The third specimen, CLGPR V00006-3, is represented by a single dorsal vertebra.

 In 2022, Hui Dai and colleagues described Bashanosaurus primitivus as a new genus and species of basal stegosaurian based on these fossil remains.
 The generic name, "Bashanosaurus", combines "Bashan"—the ancient name of Chongqing, where the fossils were discovered—with the Greek "sauros", meaning "lizard".
 The specific name, "primitivus", references the fact that Bashanosaurus is among the earliest diverging stegosaurians.

 Dai et al. (2022) also described a fourth stegosaurian specimen, CLGPR V00006-4, found in stratigraphic layers about 900 m away and 50 m above those of the Bashanosaurus locality.
 It includes a partial cranium (the frontals, parietals, and a braincase), a dorsal vertebra, and a small broken dermal spine.
 While similarities were noted between the dorsal vertebrae of this specimen and those referred to Bashanosaurus, it was not referred to this genus as it does not share unique traits with the holotype.

 Bashanosaurus is notable for a stegosaur because of its early age, having been found in rocks dating to the Bathonian age (maximum age of 166.0±1.5 Ma) of the Middle Jurassic epoch.
 This makes it the oldest named stegosaur known from Asia.
 Few other stegosaurians approach it in age.
 Isaberrysaura, an Argentinian stegosaur originally described in 2017 as a basal ornithopod within the Neornithischia, may date to the earlier Bajocian age.
 The Bathonian–Callovian-aged El Mers II Formation of Morocco has also yielded the remains of the early stegosaurs Adratiklit and Thyreosaurus, described in 2020 and 2024, respectively.

 The high diversity of stegosaurs found in the Middle Jurassic rocks of China suggests that this clade may have originated in Asia before dispersing throughout Africa and South America, and eventually Europe and North America.